Chromium's callback<>, bind<> from scratch

 The most simple way of supporting this is overloading.
 We can create another

-Callback for void(*)(int)
+Callback for void(*)(int).

 template <typename R, typename P> class Callback<R(P)> { public: Callback(R (*functor)(P)) : functor_(functor) {} R Run(P p) { return functor_(p); } private: R (*functor_)(P); }; template <typename R, typename P> Callback<R(P)> Bind(R (*functor)(P)) { return Callback<R(P)>(functor); }

-, type deduce [R = void, P = int]
+Both in Bind and Callback, type deduce [R = void, P = int].

 3 Mission 3: Support member method Bind(&Obj::void_func, &obj)